-• Excused absences are defined as those that are accompanied by a doctor's note verifying the dates of absence due to illness, those that are due to a religious observance, those related to suspensions, or those which are due to a death in the family.
+Excused absences are defined as those that are accompanied by a doctor's note verifying the dates of absence due to illness, those that are due to a religious observance, those related to suspensions, or those which are due to a death in the family.
 Under certain circumstances, Intrepid will also consider IEPs, accommodation plans and individualized health care plans in determining whether an absence is "excused."

-All other absences will be unexcused.
-If a student misses school, Intrepid College Prep staff will make reasonable efforts to contact the prepster's parent or guardian by telephone, writing, or in person.
+• Unexcused absences All other absences will be unexcused.
+If a prepster misses school, Intrepid College Prep staff will make reasonable efforts to contact the prepster's parent or guardian by telephone, writing, or in person by 9:30 a.m.